GenericMappingTools/GMTjl_doc/documentation/modules/histogram.md

 - **full_histo** : -- *full_histo=true*\
-   When input is a GMTimage of UInt16 type histograms are often (*e.g.* Landsat images) characterized by a very high number of countings at x=0 followed by may bins with zero countings.
+   When input is a GMTimage of UInt16 type histograms are often (*e.g.* Landsat images) characterized by a very high number of countings at x=0 followed by bins with zero countings.
 By default we check for that case and if found we set the zero bin countings to zero.
 This is crucial for the **auto** or **thresholds** to work.
 If, however, that is not wished use **full_histo=true**